2009 IFAF Junior World Championship

 The IFAF Junior World Cup took place in 2009 at Canton, Ohio.
-JWC games between the world’s eight best high school-aged (19 and under) national teams from five continents were played at Canton’s historic Fawcett Stadium, home of the NFL’s annual Pro Football Hall of Fame Game, adjacent to the Hall.
-The action began on Saturday, June 27 and continued on Wednesday, July 1 and Saturday, July 4, before the Championship Game on Sunday, July 5.
+JWC games between the world's eight best high school-aged (19 and under) national teams from five continents were played at Canton's historic Fawcett Stadium, home of the NFL's annual Pro Football Hall of Fame Game, adjacent to the Hall.
+The tournament was held from June 27 to July 5.